Trade paper ‘TV Mail’ reports the tie-up between Caroline and City. Cutting courtesy of Hans Knot.

 the other's men, and, although it never actually got violent, some threatening incidents took place out at sea.
 Fortunately, before it went too far, an agreement was reached between the two groups.
 Radio City got

 its equipment back and Roy Bates got to keep the fort.
 Radio Essex started broadcasting from there in October.
 (See press cutting).

 Tom Edwards in the Radio City studio.
-Photo published by the Free Radio Association, kindly donated by George Morris.
+Photo taken by Martin Stevens and kindly provided by George Morris.